jeromegn/dry-types-rails/README.md

 # Dry::Data::Rails

-Really simple gem that will help you work with the `dry-data` gem in development.
+Really simple gem that will help you work with the [`dry-data`](https://github.com/dryrb/dry-data) gem in development.

 ## Raison d'être

-Rails reloads code quite often in development, this broke `Dry::Data` since it would register the same types multiple times.
+Rails reloads code quite often in development, this broke the usage of `Dry::Data` since it would register the same types multiple times and raise exceptions.

 ## Installation